earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 ℹ️ **`go run` and `go build`**

-I could continue to use `go run` like above while working on the CLI tool but I'm going instead compile it (`go build -o build/activityclient cmd/client/main.go`) and use the `activityclient` binary.
+I could continue to use `go run` like above while working on the CLI tool, but I'm going instead compile it (`go build -o build/activityclient cmd/client/main.go`) and use the `activityclient` binary.
 </div>

-### Adding the Get Command Line Flag
+### Adding the Get Command-Line Flag

 Get is similar to Add.
 It will work like this: